awsdocs/aws-config-developer-guide/doc_source/s3-bucket-policy.md

    }
    ```
 **Note**
+AWS Config is owned by AWS and does not belong specifically to one of your AWS accounts or linked accounts within your AWS Organization\.
+This means that the service won't work with organization ID or organization units based conditions\.
+**Note**
-When granting permissions to your IAM role instead of AWS Config service principle name \(SPN\), ensure that your IAM role has `putObjectACL` permission on cross\-account bucket to avoid insufficient permission error\.
+When granting permissions to your IAM role instead of AWS Config service principle name \(SPN\), ensure that your IAM role has `PutObjectACL` permission on cross\-account bucket to avoid insufficient permission error\.
 See sample IAM role policy at [ IAM Role Policy for Amazon S3 Bucket](iamrole-permissions.md#iam-role-policies-S3-bucket)\.

 1. Substitute the following values in the bucket policy:
    + *targetBucketName* – The name of the Amazon S3 bucket to which AWS Config will deliver configuration items\.